Academics & Curriculum

 MYP Digital Photography and Design

 In Middle School Design Technology, students learn to apply design principles to create responsible technological solutions.
-Students are taught to use the Design Cycle as a tool to structure their inquiry and analysis, and to guide the development, creation, and evaluation of potential products.
-They also acquire practical skills and strategies for creative thinking that prepare them for Engineering, Entrepreneurship, and Computer Science courses in the Upper School.
+Students are taught to use the design cycle as a tool to structure their inquiry and analysis, and to guide the development, creation, and evaluation of potential products.
+They also acquire practical skills and strategies for creative thinking that prepare them for engineering, entrepreneurship, and computer science courses in middle and upper school.

-The main goal of the first year of study in IB MYP Design Technology is to introduce and put into practice the Design Cycle.
-The lessons and units are designed to lead the students through each phase of the Design Cycle which includes digital and product design.
-The Design Cycle is the driving force behind all that is planned and taught in the MYP Design Technology course.
-Units include circuitry, entrepreneurship, video game design, and rocketry.
+The main goal of the first year of study in IB MYP Design Technology is to introduce and put into practice the MYP design cycle.
+The lessons and units are designed to lead the students through each phase of the design cycle which includes digital and product design.
+The design cycle is the driving force behind all that is planned and taught in the MYP Design Technology course.
+Units include circuitry, entrepreneurship, gamification, programming, and rocketry.

 Physical education is a vital component for the development of a student’s physical, mental, and social well-being.
 It is our mission to provide equal opportunity to our students, through planned activities, for physical development in the areas of strength, flexibility, coordination, endurance, balance, agility, range of motion, and power.
 Our diverse program will allow students the opportunity to develop individual skills and introduce new, enjoyable experiences for lifelong physical fitness and well-being.
 We will provide information for knowledge in proper exercise techniques and practices as well as good nutritional habits.